mikhailshilkov/mikhailio-hugo/content/2018/12/making-sense-of-azure-durable-functions/index.md

 ![Parallel Calls](parallel-calls.png)

-<center class="img-caption">Parallel calls followed by a final step</center>
+<figcaption><h4>Parallel calls followed by a final step</h4></figcaption>

 In this scenario, the `BookTrip` orchestrator accepts an input parameter with the name of the conference and returns the expense information. `ReportExpenses` needs to receive both expenses combined.